souvikg544/exploratory_data_analysis/README.md

 ```

 You can do the analysis in a platform of your choice - kaggle , colab or your local machine .
-Make sure make a **pull request** with a problem that you have solved and be sure to respond to the issues I post here.
-Tne iisues will mainly be problem statements.
+- Make a **pull request** with a problem that you have solved

-Wait for me to merge and accept the pull request .
+- Wait for me to merge and accept the pull request .

 ## About HacktobeFest